 - Type

-/gamerule keepInventory truein the chat window to instantly keep all items and armor on death — no restart required. - Cheats must be enabled before the command works; on Java Edition you can enable them mid-game via Esc > Open to LAN > Allow Cheats.
+/gamerule keepInventory truein the chat window to keep all items and armor on death across Java and Bedrock editions - Cheats must be enabled first; Java Edition lets you toggle cheats mid-game through Open to LAN, while Bedrock requires them at world creation

-- The command preserves all inventory items and equipped armor but does not save experience points, which still drop at the death location.
+- The command preserves inventory items and equipped armor but does not save experience points, which still drop at the death location

-- Enabling cheats permanently disables achievements for that world on Java Edition; Bedrock Edition handles achievements differently and some still unlock.
+- Enabling cheats permanently disables achievements on Java Edition; Bedrock Edition handles trophies differently per platform

 #How to Enable Keep Inventory in Minecraft Java Edition

 The keep inventory command requires cheats enabled.
-If cheats are disabled, you’ll see an error when trying to use the command.
+Without them, you’ll get an error message in chat.

-- Press Esc to open the game menu
+- Press Esc to open the pause menu

 - Click “Open to LAN”